sourcegraph/about/handbook/engineering/security/infrastructure/playbooks.md

 ####

+### Debugging Elastic

+While Elastic shouldn't need too much debugging, occasionally it can get itself stuck into bad states when running out of disk, or when its resources are overloaded.
+A good utility to manage Elastic is [cerebro](https://github.com/lmenezes/cerebro), which can easily be run via [docker](https://github.com/lmenezes/cerebro-docker).
+You'll want to have an Elastic superuser for this, which can be created by a similar process as used in [elastic cloud configuration](#elastic-cloud-logging) step 1.4.

+If you run out of disk space and can't scale the cluster because shards aren't getting scheduled due to each node hitting the low or high watermarks

+1. Set `              cluster.routing.allocation.disk.watermark.low                 ` to `92%` and `              cluster.routing.allocation.disk.watermark.high                 ` to `94%`.
+2. Scale the cluster _immediately_ in extended maintenance mode.
+In this condition, it's also fine to skip making a new snapshot, since the cluster is in an extremely unhealthy status anyways.
+3. Once scaling succeeds, set `              cluster.routing.allocation.disk.watermark.low                 ` back to `85%` and `              cluster.routing.allocation.disk.watermark.high                 ` back to `90%`.

+If Elastic runs out of disk, the [alias may be deleted](https://discuss.elastic.co/t/failed-to-connect-to-backoff-elasticsearch-http-es01-9200-connection-marked-as-failed-because-the-onconnect-callback-failed-resource-apm-7-5-2-error-exists-but-it-is-not-an-alias/236088/2), which leads to pubsubbeat being unable to write to Elastic.
+A workaround is identified in [this GitHub issue](https://github.com/elastic/apm-server/issues/3698#issuecomment-620882797).
+These commands can be run from the [API console](https://www.elastic.co/guide/en/cloud-enterprise/current/ece-api-console.html).

 ### Debugging terraform

 Basic Terraform errors that are common to run into.
 See [terraform playbooks](https://about.sourcegraph.com/handbook/engineering/languages/extended_guide/terraform) for uncommon terraform issues.